araftery/cwol-finite-state-automata/README.md

 This is a simulation of the envelope game described in [this paper](https://dl.dropboxusercontent.com/u/22769456/CWOL.pdf).
-It uses finite state automata to model strategies, and is implemented in Python.
+It uses finite state automata to model strategies and is implemented in Python.

 ## Structure
 File | Description